core-wg/oscore/draft-ietf-core-object-security.md

     * Writing to non-volatile memory may be subject to delays, or failure; F MUST be set so that the last Sender Sequence Number used before reboot is never larger than SSN2.

-If timely write to non-volatile memory cannot be guaranteed the method described in this section MUST NOT be used.
+If F cannot be set so SSN2 is always larger than the last Sender Sequence Number used before reboot, the method described in this section MUST NOT be used.

 #### Replay Window {#reboot-replay}